-Before presenting comments to the performances of four countries, a brief statistical comparison will provide some background information.
-There is close causal relation between healthy development of the private sector, hardening of the budget constraint, forceful restructuring of production, and as the ultimate result, the growth of labour productivity.
+the budget constraint, forceful restructuring of production, and as the ultimate result, the growth of labour productivity.
 The last of these indicators is more expressive, in the present context, than the figure for per capita GDP, because it sheds a clearer light on the effect of restructuring.
 The state-socialist system left behind it a legacy of mass unemployment on the job.
 Strategy A is prepared to dispose of this legacy, even if it means taking painful and unpopular measures.
 Strategy B shrinks from doing so.
 Now the labour productivity in Hungary in 1998 was 36 per cent higher than in 1989, while in Poland it was 29 per cent higher.
 In the Czech Republic it was still only 6 per cent higher than in the last year of socialism.
-The situation is especially serious in Russia, where labor productivity in 1998 was still 33 per cent lower than in 1989 (Economic Commission for Europe, 1999, pp. 128-131).
+The situation is especially serious in Russia, where labor productivity in 1998 was still 33 per cent lower than in 1989 (Economic Commission for Europe, 1999, pp. 128-131).8

-Clearly, Hungary has followed strategy A.6 In terms of all the five characteristics described earlier, the Hungarian transition came closest to following a line of organic development of the private sector.
+Clearly, Hungary has followed strategy A. In terms of all the five characteristics described earlier, the Hungarian transition came closest to following a line of organic development of the private sector.